One thing I like about King David — he seems to say out loud what everyone else simply thinks.

 When truth is fallen, people have ceased from walking in the Truth of Yahuwah’s written Word.

-When people cease from walking in truth, then righteousness, tranquillity, and safety begin to crumble.
-When people cease from walking in truth, many things become perverted, and are out of order.
+When people cease from walking in God’s truth, then righteousness, tranquillity, and safety begin to crumble.
+When people cease from walking in the truth of God’s Word, many things become perverted, and are out of order.

 When truth falls, leaders distort and reject the Words of Yahuwah.
-When truth falls, many begin to have no respect for, nor fear of, the living God.
+When truth falls, many begin to have no respect for, or fear of, the Living God.

 And, when truth falls, those who desire to walk uprightly, and live according to God’s righteous standards, they become the focus of attacks, mockings, and persecutions.

-So it is perfectly normal, when Yahuwah’s people are burdened beyond strength, to wish for wings to fly away and escape the perversity, the deception, and the wickedness all around them.
+So it is perfectly normal, when Yahuwah’s people are burdened beyond strength, to wish for wings — wings to fly away and escape the perversity, the deception, and the wickedness all around them.
 Sadly, King David’s desire to ‘fly away’ will never be outdated.

 Yes, there are troubles and trials in all ages.
 Afflictions in this life are so constant that we can agree with Eliphaz the Temanite: People are born to have trouble!
 (Job 5:7a)

 But perhaps, in the midst of today’s troubles, in this 21st century, the desire to fly away and escape is the Holy Spirit’s whisper, warning us of what Father has told us through the prophets Hosea and Isaiah:

-Are we in that time when Father is about to bring the fury of His judgment on the land, but urges His own people to hide themselves?
+Are we in that time when Father is about to bring the fury of His judgment on the land, but He urges His own people to hide themselves?

 Either way, I will admit my secret desire: Oh that I had wings like a dove, so that I could fly away!

 King David was not ashamed to admit his anguish, and the fearfulness of being surrounded by wickedness on all sides.
-It takes courage to honestly recognize and admit our own grief, our own weakness, and our fearfulness of Father’s wrath that we see coming upon the land.
+It takes courage to honestly recognize and admit our own weaknesses, our fearfulness — even the fearfulness of Father’s wrath coming upon the land.